Justices signal they'll OK new abortion limits, may toss Roe

 Abortion arguments normally would find people camped out in front of the court for days in the hope of snagging some of the few seats available to the public.
 But with the courthouse closed because of COVID-19, there was only a sparse audience of reporters, justices’ law clerks and a handful of lawyers inside the courtroom.

-A decision is expected by late June, a little more than four months before next year’s congressional elections, and could become a campaign season rallying cry.
+If the court issues its decision in late June it will be a little more than four months before next year’s congressional elections, and could become a campaign season rallying cry.

 Associated Press writer Parker Purifoy contributed to this report.